eliben/wasm-wat-samples/README.md

 accompanying `test.js` file, housed in their own directory.
 When the setup is more complicated, the directory's wwn README will have additional information.

-To run a single sample, ``cd`` into its directory, and start by compiling the WAT file to WASM with [wasm-tools](https://github.com/bytecodealliance/wasm-tools) or some other WASM toolchain.
+To run a single sample, ``cd`` into its directory, and start by compiling the WAT file to WASM with [watgo](https://github.com/eliben/watgo), [wasm-tools](https://github.com/bytecodealliance/wasm-tools) or some other WASM toolchain.
 Let's use the `stack` example for demonstration:

 ```
 $ cd stack
-$ wasm-tools parse stack.wat -o stack.wasm
+$ watgo parse stack.wat -o stack.wasm
 ```

 This creates a `stack.wasm` binary, which `test.js` expects to find in its